by Karen Skidmore | 07,24 | Business Planning, Business Process

 Until next time,

 It’s not nice, but it happens!
-No matter how good your selection process is for winning clients, you will find yourself working with someone who you don’t want to work with anymore.
+No matter how good your selection process is for winning clients, you will find yourself working with someone you don’t want to work with anymore.

 Perhaps they are the ones holding up the project you’ve agreed to work on; you can’t move forward with what you’ve promised to deliver because they or one of their team members haven’t given you what you needed, and it’s mucked up your delivery schedule with your other clients.

-And then there are the clients that you’ve been working with for a while, but because of the shifts you are making into new offerings and pricing structure, and you’re spending too much time and energy on the kind of clients you don’t want to work with any more.
+And then there are the clients you’ve been working with for a while, but because of the shifts you are making into new offerings and pricing structure, you’re spending too much time and energy on the kind of clients you don’t want to work with any more.

 Over the past 18 years of running my own coaching and training businesses, I’ve fortunately not had to fire many clients.
-But I remember in the early days how painful it was, and how wrapped up emotionally I was in the whole process.
-I feel awful letting people down and I simply hate conflict.
+But I remember in the early days how painful it was and how wrapped up emotionally I was in the whole process.
+I feel awful letting people down, and I simply hate conflict.
 But over the years, I’ve learnt how to deal with it so that both me and my client come out happy, because when I didn’t deal with it at the time, I let the situation get far trickier than it needed to be.

-Here’s my suggestions on how to deal with clients you want to fire.
+Here are my suggestions on how to deal with clients you want to fire.

 4. Communication is key; and always best done in person.
 When in doubt, always pick up the phone or arrange a meeting.
 Don’t try to resolve a problem with a tricky client via email because typed words can be taken in so many ways.
 And definitely don’t use emojis to try to do this work for you, yes?!
 So yes, you may not like conflict as I very much don’t, but you can’t hide behind an email because you won’t get to the root of the problem.